Rishi Sunak to be UK prime minister: What you need to know | Politics

 - United Kingdom

-Rishi Sunak will be Britain's next prime minister after his rivals quit the race, following one of the most turbulent periods in British political history.
+Rishi Sunak will become Britain's first prime minister of colour on Tuesday after he won the race to lead the Conservative Party.
 Following are latest events, comments and context:

 POLITICS * Sunak, the 42-year-old former finance minister, will become Britain's third prime minister in less than two months.

 * Sunak has ruled out an election, according to lawmakers present at a speech he gave on Monday.
-MARKETS
+REACTION

-* British government bond prices rose sharply after Sunak cruised to victory in the race to succeed Truss, removing at least one source of uncertainty for bond investors. * Ten-year British government bond yields fell to their lowest level since former finance minister Kwasi Kwarteng's "mini budget" on Sept.
-23.
+* Many Indians are delighted at the rise of Sunak, a Hindu, to Britain's top job. * Indian Prime Minister Narendra Modi called him a bridge between the two countries.

-* Sterling took support from news of Sunak's victory. * The medium term outlook for the pound looks troubled however.
-"We maybe have a bit less chaos with Boris Johnson not running but it's not like Rishi Sunak has a strong programme presenting greater horizons ahead for the UK economy when the backdrop is still the backdrop," said John Hardy head of FX strategy at Saxo Bank.
+"Special Diwali wishes to the 'living bridge' of UK Indians, as we transform our historic ties into a modern partnership," said Modi. * Many Britons of Asian heritage held up Sunak's elevation as a cultural milestone.

 ECONOMY * Bank of England Deputy Governor Dave Ramsden said credibility was returning to British economic policymaking, judging by a recovery in the government bond market.